vinegarhq/vinegarhq.github.io/src/Home/rol_faq.md

 ### What alternatives do we have?
 We currently have two alternatives outside of running Windows:
-1. Sober: [Sober](https://sober.vinegarhq.org) can be used to run the Roblox player, which can offer higher performance as compared to Windows.
+1. Sober: [Sober](https://sober.vinegarhq.org) can be used to run Roblox, with some players reporting better-than-native performance.
 1. Waydroid: Waydroid can be used to run Roblox on x86 Linux systems (albeit with a performance penalty and non-free translation layer usage) to play the mobile version of Roblox Player.
 Please note that you will not be able to play Desktop-only games, and compatibility may vary from system to system.
 2. Virtualization: Creating a Windows virtual machine is another viable alternative, albeit with more variability.
 It is required that you pass through a GPU (search VFIO passthrough), enable several Hyper-V hiding features, remove references to VFIO and splice related components, and enable ignore-msrs.
 Even then, the performance and compatibility of such virtual machines have varied from user to user, and is not a perfect alternative.

 ### What will happen to Vinegar / Grapejuice?
-Grapejuice has gotten abandoned, and Vinegar will continue to be maintained, as Roblox Studio will remain functional (we cannot guarantee functionality, though).
+Grapejuice has been abandoned, and Vinegar will continue to be maintained, as Roblox Studio remains functional (we cannot guarantee functionality, though).
 A warning message regarding the status of Roblox Player is slated to be implemented in the near future, in conjunction with Roblox’s own error window.

 ### Can I bypass the Hyperion block?
 There has not been a single working documented method of bypassing Byfron to date, nor does RoL plan on working on one in the future.
 While it is not impossible for such a bypass to surface, we discourage discussion regarding bypasses in Vinegar, as the conversations are usually vague and non-constructive.
 Additionally, attempts to bypass Byfron can lead to automatic bans by Roblox.